 If the complaint is against the headteacher, the complainant will initially need to write, in confidence, to the chair of the academy council.
+If the complaint references the chair or they have knowledge of it they will delegate this to an appropriate alternative person (for example another academy councillor, or an academy councillor from a different school) to investigate on their behalf.
 The chair will seek to resolve the issue informally, e.g. by arranging a meeting with the complainant within 15 days, before moving directly to stage three of the procedure.